aerospike/aerospike-client-nodejs/README.md

 $ export USELUA=1
 ```

-<a name="Installing-via-NPM-Registry"></a>
+<a name="Installing-via-npm-Registry"></a>
-### Installing via NPM Registry
+### Installing via npm Registry

-Installing via NPM Registry is pretty simple and most common install method, as
+Installing via npm Registry is pretty simple and most common install method, as
 it only involves a single step.

 Although the module may be installed globally or locally, we recommend performing